-- ¼ to ½ teaspoon coarse salt
+- ½ teaspoon coarse salt

-- Chopped fresh chives (optional)
+- Chopped fresh parsley or chives (optional)

 - In a large skillet cook ground beef, onion and garlic over medium heat until meat is no longer pink and onion is tender, using a potato masher to coarsely break up meat as it cooks.
 Drain off fat if necessary.
 Add pasta sauce.
 Stir until well combined.
 Transfer meat mixture to a medium bowl; set aside.